bitte-ein-bit/itunes-navidrome-migration/README.md

 1. Backup your Navidrome database like you did for the last script in case something goes wrong.
 2. Make sure your Navidrome server is running.
 3. The previous script generated a file: `IT_file_correlations.py`.
 Move that file into the same directory where you have `itunesPlaylistMigrator.py` stored.
-4. Run the playlist migrator script: `$ python3 itunesPlaylistMigrator.py`.
+4. Run the playlist migrator script: `$ pipenv run python itunesPlaylistMigrator.py`.
 If your working directory is not the same where `Library.xml` is stored, you will be prompted for the path to `Library.xml`.
 5. Answer the prompts for your Navidrome username and password.
 6. The script will search for playlists from your iTunes library and prompt if you want to move them to Navidrome.